fieldgauge/fait/2022-03-13_Ubiquity_EdgeRouter_X_Recovery/README.md

+---
-# Ubiquity EdgeRouter X ER-X Recovery
+title: Ubiquity EdgeRouter X ER-X Recovery
+---

 ## Initial situation
 A friend offered me a used